 All projects on Indigenous lands must respect the provisions of the UN Declaration on the Rights of Indigenous Peoples.
-This includes seeking the free, prior and informed consent of the local Indigenous communities, and providing tangible benefits to those communities.
+This includes seeking the free, prior and informed consent of the local Indigenous communities, cultural heritage protection, and providing tangible benefits to those communities.
+For companies operating in Canada this includes a commitment to complying with Truth and Reconciliation Commission Call to Action #92.
 Indigenous communities must have a meaningful role in the decisions and management of any projects or corporate operations on their land.
 This may include decisions about plans for the end of a project, such as land reclamation.

-Regardless of whether or not companies have operations on Indigenous lands, they should ensure that Indigenous people have equitable access to employment and training, and that their procurement programs include Indigenous suppliers whenever possible.
+Regardless of whether companies have operations on Indigenous lands, they should ensure that Indigenous people have equitable access to employment and training, and that their procurement programs include Indigenous suppliers whenever possible.
 Diversity policies and programs for suppliers, employees and directors should include Indigenous peoples.

-- [The fund] will vote for proposals that ask or require companies to respect the UN Declaration on the Rights of Indigenous Peoples in seeking the consent of Indigenous peoples and in proceeding with any operations on their lands. - [The fund] will vote for proposals that ask or require companies to obtain free, prior and informed consent from Indigenous communities before proceeding with any operations on their territories.
+[The fund] will vote for proposals that ask or require companies to act in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples in seeking the consent of Indigenous peoples and in proceeding with any operations on their lands.

-[The fund] will vote for proposals that ask or require companies to provide tangible benefits to Indigenous communities on whose territories those companies wish to operate or have projects.
+- [The fund] will vote for proposals that ask or require companies to obtain free, prior and informed consent from Indigenous communities before proceeding with any operations on their territories. - [The fund] will vote for proposals that ask or require companies to provide tangible benefits to Indigenous communities on whose territories those companies wish to operate or have projects.